Skip to contents

 # plot the MIC distribution, coloured by count of associated genetic markers

-#> WARNING: Column 'drug_agent' not found in phenotype table, so can't input matrix to specified antibiotic.
+#> Warning in assay_by_var(marker_count, measure = "mic", colour_by = "marker_count", : Column 'drug' not found in phenotype table, so can't filter to the specified pheno_drug.

-#> Ensure your input table is already filtered to the antibiotic.
+#> Ensure your input table is already filtered to the relevant drug.

 mic_by_marker_count